1.1 Negligence or Strict Liability?

 Truck driver negligence may include:

-At Fault Trucking Company
+1.3 At-Fault Trucking Company

 The actual commercial trucking company can also be found negligent for causing a trucking accident.
 Trucking companies may intentionally or recklessly violate transportation regulations or safety requirements to increase their profit margins.
 When these violations contribute to causing a trucking accident, that company may be held liable for any injuries or damages caused.